What We Do

 - disability rights and inclusion

-World Learning staff members design national itineraries, arrange logistics, set meetings in Washington, DC, and coordinate the collaboration of State Department program officers, interpreters and International Visitor Liasions, and more than 90 community-based organizations from the Global Ties Network who arrange local programs nationwide.
+World Learning staff members design national itineraries, arrange logistics, set up meetings in Washington, DC, and coordinate the collaboration of U.S. Department of State program officers, interpreters and International Visitor Liaisons, and more than 85 community-based member organizations from the Global Ties U.S. Network who arrange local programs nationwide.

-Most participants are mid-career professionals; for many, this is their first visit to the United States.
-Groups are of varying sizes, from single visitors to groups of 25 or more.
-World Learning program staff work closely with their State Department colleagues to design a program customized to the project objectives and the visitors' interests.
+Most participants are mid-career professionals and emerging leaders, and for many, this is their first visit to the U.S. Groups are of varying sizes, from single visitors to groups of 25 or more.
+World Learning program staff work closely with their State Department counterparts to design a program customized to the project objectives and the visitors’ interests.

-IVLP candidates are selected solely by U.S. Embassy personnel in each country.
+IVLP candidates are selected solely by U.S. embassy personnel in each country.
 There is no application form.
-World Learning is a private sector partner of the U.S. Department of State; our role is restricted to designing programs for participants once they arrive in the United States.
-For further information regarding the program, please consult the U.S. State Department’s website.
+World Learning is a private sector partner of the U.S. Department of State; our role is limited to designing programs for participants once they arrive in the U.S. For further information regarding the program, please consult the U.S. Department of State’s website.

 A typical project includes up to a week of meetings in Washington, DC, to provide an orientation and overview of the theme and to introduce visitors to federal officials and agencies, national organizations, academics and think tanks, nonprofits and NGOs, and professionals in their specific field of interest.
 All projects include a briefing on the US federal system of government.
 Meetings may include panel discussions, site visits, workshops, individual interlocutors, job shadowing, or service opportunities.
-Visitors typically travel to an additional three or four cities in geographically varied regions of the country; the itinerary may include a state capital and a small town to provide first-hand exposure to the great diversity that exists in the United States.
-Also included in the program design are hospitality dinners, school visits, volunteer or service activities, and cultural events such as rodeos, state fairs, festivals, visits to sites of scenic beauty, or events that highlight seasonal events or some unique aspect of the region visited.
+Visitors typically travel to an additional three or four cities in geographically diverse regions of the country; the itinerary may include a state capital and a small town to provide first-hand exposure to the great diversity that exists in the U.S. Also included in the program design are hospitality dinners, school visits, community service activities, and cultural events such as rodeos, state fairs, festivals, visits to national parks, or events that highlight some unique aspect of the region visited.

-World Learning is looking for individuals and families interested in hosting visitors at their home for dinner.
+World Learning is looking for individuals and families interested in hosting visitors at their home for dinner or an outing in the city.
 Learn more about this opportunity and how to participate.